-At issue are two accusations made against him -- one in 1998 when he was an analyst for the state-run PDVSA oil company, and another in 2002 for alleged budgetary modifications while he was mayor.
-Lopez was never convicted of any crimes.
+According to Lopez's application before the court, at issue are two accusations made against him, one in 1998 when he was an analyst for the state-run PDVSA oil company, and another in 2002 for alleged budgetary modifications while he was mayor.

-He isn't the only one barred from competing in Venezuelan elections.
-In the run-up to the pivotal 2008 elections, hundreds of politicians were prevented from running, the vast majority from parties opposed to Chavez.
+Lopez wasn't the only one who was barred from running.
+In the run-up to the pivotal 2008 elections, hundreds of politicians were sanctioned from running, the vast majority from parties opposed to Chavez.